MosesSupposes/Purescript-By-Example/text/chapter8.md

 ## Exercises

-1. (Medium) Rewrite the `safeDivide` function to throw an exception using `throwException` if the denominator is zero.
+1. (Medium) Rewrite the `safeDivide` function as `exceptionDivide` and throw an exception using `throwException` if the denominator is zero. _Note:_ There is no unit test for this exercise because it's tricky to check for an expected exception within our unit test framework.
+Feel free to work on adding this test.
 1. (Skip) There is no exercise for `ST` yet.
 Feel free to propose one.
 See [this issue](https://github.com/purescript-contrib/purescript-book/issues/120) for more details.

 ## DOM Effects